 Success With Core KnowledgeEvery Kind of School, Every Kind of Setting

 By any measure–student achievement and engagement, parent involvement, or teacher satisfaction–Core Knowledge schools in nearly every state have enjoyed success with the sequenced, solid, specific, and shared Core Knowledge curriculum.
 Here are just a few notable Core Knowledge success stories.
-To learn more, and see Core Knowledge in action, we encourage anyone interested in adopting the curriculum to arrange to tour a Core Knowledge Visitation site.
+To learn more, and see Core Knowledge in action, we encourage anyone interested in adopting the curriculum to visit a Core Knowledge school.

 Kinard Core Knowledge Middle School

 Kinard Core Knowledge Middle School was recently named as one of two Colorado schools to be recognized by Solution Tree for its quality and success in creating a professional learning community (PLC).
 Professional Learning Communities at Work are schools and districts in which educators recognize the key to improved learning for students is the on-going, job-embedded learning for the adults who serve those students.
 The three foundational elements of PLCs include:

 1. Learning as the fundamental purpose of the school.

 2. Establishing a collaborative culture combined with job-embedded professional development.

 3. Basing the school’s effectiveness on results, not intentions.